How To Get Pay Stubs From Previous Employer?

 How to Get Pay Stubs From Employer: Wrap Up

 Hopefully, you now understand how to get pay stubs from employer.
 Please drop a comment below if you have any questions.
-However, if this still seems like a hassle, check out our pay stub generator to get your stub in minutes.
+However, if this still seems like a hassle, check out our pay stub maker to get your stub in minutes.